DAY 01: Airport / Kandy (135 Km Approx)

 Visit a spice garden in Hingula to see different spices for which Sri Lanka is famous for.
 Clients will be able to see different spices and how some of these spices are grown and processed.

-This culinary tour is an ideal way by which the discerning traveler can immerse himself or herself in the history and the ethos of Sri Lanka, its people and their customs and of course most importantly their food.
+This culinary tour is an ideal way by which the discerning traveller can immerse himself or herself in the history and the ethos of Sri Lanka, its people and their customs and of course most importantly their food.
 You can learn about Sri Lankan spices and various Sri Lankan cookery methods.

 Kandy was the last capital of Sinhala Kings.
 The valley of Kandy is surrounded by magnificent hills which made it as the last bastion.
 Today Kandy offers its visitors rich collection of art and craft and historical buildings.
 It includes the collection of ancient temples buildings, handicrafts, souvenirs, bazaar and gem museum and the Temple of tooth relic which houses the most sacred Buddhist relic in the world, the Tooth of Lord Buddha.
 Visit the Kandy town and bazaar, the arts and crafts center, a gem museum and a lapidary.
 Witness a Cultural Show.